MagicTeaMC/cargo-pumpkin/README.md

 # cargo-pumpkin

-A Cargo subcommand that building and running the your Pumpkin plugin.
+A Cargo subcommand that building and running your Pumpkin plugin.

 ## Installation